zjy711/mailer/README.md

 3. Implement other Mailing Service.

 4. Store the mail service name like :mailgun in an environment variable instead of application config so switching service doesn't require a redeoply.

+5. For now the code doesn't analyze the Mailgun api response.
+Could be an enhancement in future, for example, notifying the caller about the situation and next steps.